 Having worked closely with professional agencies, schools, the Local Authority and of course our young people, we have arrived at a joint commitment to implement a programme to champion mental health.

 We have received funding of £484,700 from the Reaching Communities Big Lottery fund.
-The project officially starts on 29th Jan 2019 and will run for three years.
+The project officially started on 29th Jan 2019 and will run for four years.

 The objective of our programme is to address the well-being of young people by helping them to develop their own resilience, and provide evidence based early intervention resources to support this.